Sinbad (comedian): Films and other projects

 In February 2007, actor Mark Curry credited Sinbad and Bill Cosby for helping convince him not to commit suicide.
 Sinbad was responsible for discovering R&B trio 702, convincing their parents to let him take them to a music convention/competition under the name "Sweeta than Suga"; the group eventually being heard by music producer Michael Bivins.

 Sinbad also made a cameo appearance on the television show It's Always Sunny in Philadelphia as himself in a rehab center in the episode "Dennis Reynolds: An Erotic Life", which originally aired October 23, 2008.
 His cameo was met with positive acclaim from fans of both him and the series.

 Sinbad was the host of Thou Shalt Laugh 3.
 The DVD was released on November 11, 2008.

 He performed his Comedy Central television special Where U Been? at Club Nokia, which was later released on DVD to even greater success.
 On March 14, 2010, he debuted on the Celebrity Apprentice and was fired on the second episode (March 21, 2010) after losing in the Kodak challenge as project manager, placing 13th.

 Sinbad starred in a reality show on WE tv called Sinbad: It's Just Family that aired on Tuesdays at 10:00 p.m.; the show was canceled in 2011.

 In 2013, Sinbad voiced Roper in the animated film Planes.
 The same year he had a guest role on the adult animated series American Dad!, voicing an animated version of himself in the episode "Lost in Space", then returning for the 2014 episode "The Longest Distance Relationship", and again in 2015's "Holy Shit, Jeff's Back!"

 In April 2015, Sinbad appeared in a USO show at Bagram and Kandahar Air Bases in Afghanistan.

 In 2017, he appeared on two episodes of Disney Junior's The Lion Guard, as the voice of Uroho the baboon.
 The same year, he appeared in a CollegeHumor April Fool's video consisting of newly created footage supposedly taken from a 1990s genie movie called Shazaam which never existed.
 The comedy drew from an Internet rumor confusing Shazaam with the real genie film titled Kazaam (1996), starring Shaquille O'Neal.
-The false memories of Shazaam have been explained as a confabulation of memories of the comedian wearing a genie-like costume during a TV presentation of Sinbad the Sailor movies in 1994, In addition, in 1960s, Hanna-Barbera had an animated series about a genie called Shazzan.
-In 2018-2019 he starred on TV show Rel.
+The false memories of Shazaam have been explained as a confabulation of memories of the comedian wearing a genie-like costume during a TV presentation of Sinbad the Sailor movies in 1994.
+In addition, in the 1960s, Hanna-Barbera had an animated series about a genie called Shazzan.

+In 2018 to 2019 he starred on Fox show Rel.